 We have two main areas of investigation:

-- Understanding how skin-resident immune cells regulate barrier function, wound repair, and host defense in the skin
+- Understanding how epithelial skin cells and immune cells regulate barrier function, wound repair, and host defense in the skin

 - Understanding how skin immune cells drive cutaneous inflammation relevant to inflammatory skin diseases and cancer immunity